-■ NOTE
+⇒ NOTE

-When configuring the console refresh interval, selecting a frequent refresh interval impacts system performance on both the console and the managed server because the ISC polls for the health status of each monitored sensor.
+For servers that support server health update events, configuring the console refresh interval is not necessary or applicable.
+For other servers, when configuring the console refresh interval, selecting a frequent refresh interval impacts system performance on both the console and the managed server because the ISC polls for the health status of each monitored sensor.
 Selecting a less frequent console refresh interval provides a reasonable information update, while minimizing the overhead on system performance.
 The console refresh interval does not impact how quickly the server system responds to event notifications (e.g., threshold crossings) only how quickly the ISC main screen display updates with server information.
 A value of 15 seconds or greater for console refresh value provides a reasonable compromise.

-To restore default PIC settings for threshold values, console refresh interval, and the watchdog feature:
+To restore default PIC settings for threshold values and the watchdog feature: